kichikuou/system3-sdl2/README.md

 | `ningyo` | 人魚 -蘿子- |
 | `mugen` | 夢幻泡影 |

-### Configuration file `system3.ini`
+### Configuration File `system3.ini`

-Every option that can be set via the command line flags can also be configured via the `system3.ini` file placed in the game folder.
-See [`system3.ini.example`](system3.ini.example) for the file format and available options.
-Options specified on the command line override `system3.ini`.
+Every option that can be set via command line flags can also be configured through the `system3.ini` file located in the game folder.
+Refer to [`system3.ini.example`](system3.ini.example) for the file format and available options.
+Options specified on the command line will override those in `system3.ini`.

-## Localizing a game
+## Localizing a Game

-System3-sdl2 supports localization, while the original System1-3 only supported Japanese.
-If you are interested in translating games, check out [Sys0Decompiler](https://alicesoft.fandom.com/wiki/User_blog:RottenBlock/System_Programming_Resources).
+System3-sdl2 supports localization, whereas the original System1-3 only supported Japanese.
+If you're interested in translating games, check out [Sys0Decompiler](https://alicesoft.fandom.com/wiki/User_blog:RottenBlock/System_Programming_Resources).